You get paid to travel the world?

 8. It isn’t something you go to school for

-I get emails on a daily basis from college students and recent grads asking me what my major was and how I applied for my job.
+I get emails on a daily basis from college students and recent grads asking me what my major was and how I applied for my job as a full-time blogger.

 The truth, successful travel blogs are usually born out of a passion for travel and the desire to share stories.